 The battle for e-commerce dominance in the Canadian grocery industry is heating up and food retailers should be prepared.
 To start, it's important to understand what Canadians want from an e-grocery experience.

 What they're looking for is a personalized and friendly user experience both online and via mobile, the ability to save time, a robust product search experience, and the ability to select a specific date and time for delivery, according to a 2018 survey compiled by Mercatus coupled with recent research from Canada Post.

 Canadians also want the online experience to be faster and more seamless than the in-store shopping experience, said Perrier.
 If it's not, consumers have indicated they'll switch retailers, he said.

-Perrier offered ideas on how Canadian grocers can create profitable e-grocery solutions that meet customers needs, “specifically when those customers are in charge,” he said.
-“Make no mistake, Web 2.0 did something revolutionary, it put [customers] in charge.”
+Perrier offered ideas on how Canadian grocers can create profitable e-grocery solutions that meet customers needs, "specifically when those customers are in charge," he said.
+"Make no mistake, Web 2.0 did something revolutionary, it put in charge."